Militsiya (Ukraine): Formation

-Militsiya in Soviet Ukraine
+In Soviet Ukraine

 The contemporary Ministry of Internal Affairs of Ukraine originates from the Soviet NKVD's branch in Ukrainian SSR - the "NKVD of the UkrSSR", which was later reformed into the "Ministry of Internal Affairs of UkrSSR" (Ministerstvo vnutrishnikh sprav Ukrayins'koyi SSR).
 Both agencies were merely a regional branch of the all-Soviet Ministry of Internal Affairs, and essentially a militsiya force since the late 1950s.

+Until 1930, Militsiya in Soviet Ukraine was subordinated to the republican Commissariat of Internal Affairs, but after that was directly subjected to the Council of People's Commissars of Ukraine.
+After the establishment of NKVD in 1934, Ukrainian Militsiya was subordinated to both the republican and all-Union governments.
+In February 1960 it was once again subordinated to the Ministry of Internal Affairs of Ukrainian SSR.
+In 1962 Militsiya was officially renamed into Departments for Protection of Public Order, with the Interior Ministry becoming known as Ministry for Protection of Public Order.

+The system of Militsiya in Soviet Ukraine was based on the principle of "democratic centralism", with local departments acting as part of directorates of internal affairs in respective regions, cities and districts, where departments of a lower level are subordinated to higher ones.
+The organization and activities of Militsiya were defined by the government regulation adopted by the Council of People's Commissars of the Soviet Union on 25 May 1931.

 Despite some operational autonomy, all regulations and standards of policing were established by the central Ministry; Moscow was directly co-ordinating important operations in Ukraine (such as anti-corruption investigations regarding statesmen of higher levels or other politics-related issues), including deployment of detective brigades from central offices in case of need.
 The Militsiya of the Ukrainian SSR used the same ranks, insignia and vehicle liveries as the rest of the Soviet militsiya.

 Like all the Soviet Ministries of Internal Affairs, the Ukrainian SSR MVS included not only the militsiya, but also the republican branch of non-police services, such as: